@thingts/path - v2.0.4

 Returns this

-A new path with the transformed filename.
+A new instance with the transformed filename.

 p.transformFilename(f => String(f).toUpperCase())